emg110/appasa/README.md

 ### List of commands (and their arguments if any)

-- If you have sandbox installed , install this repo beside the sandbox folder in your workspace please. if not, no worries! start from this repo you have it covered.
-Afer cloning start and :

 #### Sandbox utilities
-- For help, Run the bash script help command:
+- For help, Run with help flag:

 `./appasa.sh help`

-- To install sandbox:

-`./appasa.sh install`

 - To start sandbox: